govuk-one-login/di-fec-ga4/PACKAGE-README.md

 ### Form Change Tracker

-Form Change Tracker is triggered when a user clicks on a link that allows them to change a previous form they had completed and load correctly the form page.
-Url needs to contain an edit parameter equal to true (example: /my-form-page?edit=true).
+Form Change Tracker is triggered when a user clicks on a link that allows them to change a previous form they had completed and loads the form page correctly.
+The URL needs to contain an edit parameter equal to true (example: /my-form-page?edit=true).
 We are tracking only the label of the field, the submit button text.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>